-People may be motivated for a varied number of reasons, sometimes performing an act because they feel they need to or they truly do need to.
-The goals of a malicious social engineer can be compared to the goals of regular people in the work force.
-Knowledge is powerful, the more you know, the easier it may be to succeed.
-Malicious social engineers portray some of the same goals that an everyday Joe or Jane may have with one difference; ethics.
+The typical goals of a malicious social engineer are comparable to the goals of the average person in the work force.
+For instance, knowledge is power, the more you know, the easier it may be to succeed.
+A malicious social engineer has some of the same typical goals that an average person may have but, with one difference, ethics.

 Ethics are the base standards of what is good and bad within a society.
-If the society, as a whole, feels strongly enough that the behavior is bad, laws may be formed to prevent the behavior.
-Ethics are what separates the money making goals of the everyday Jane or Joe from the social engineer; out to make their money or their name by stealing knowledge and using it in an unauthorized fashion.
+For example, if society as a whole views a behavior as bad, laws are made to punish the behavior.
+Indeed, ethics are what separates the money making goals of the average person from the malicious social engineer; out to make their money or their name by stealing knowledge and using it in a non-ethical way.

-Dr. Max Kilger, co-author of the Honeynet Project, has identified six motivations for non-ethical computer activity.
-These motivators can be applied with regards to social engineering.
-The six motivators are: money, entertainment, ego, cause, entrance into a social group and status within that social group.
+Dr. Max Kilger, co-author of the Honeynet Project, identifies six motivatiors for non-ethical computer activity.
+These motivators also apply to social engineering.
+The six motivators are: money, entertainment, ego, cause, entrance into a social group, and status within that social group.
 Slides 80-87 in this presentation touch on this.

-These motivations are similar in any society (i.e. – people want to make more money or be accepted into a social group).
+These motivations are similar in any society.
+For example, people want to make more money or get into a social group.
 It is important to note that Dr. Kilger did not include some key motivations: knowledge, revenge and curiosity.
-Each of these motivators can be looked at as a goal of social engineering.
-The ultimate goal, is information; information needed to satisfy the aforementioned motivators.
+Each of these motivators are also a goal of social engineering.
+The ultimate goal, is information.
+Information that satisfies the aforementioned motivators.
 Below are social engineering attacks that highlight some of these motivators:

 Maslow’s Hierarchy of Needs